Alden Tavern Site: Historical significance

+Alden Tavern Parking Lot

-The site was added to the National Register of Historic Places on April 13, 1998, and it was noted that fieldstone foundations remained.
-It was listed under the "Event" and "Information Potential" criteria with a period of significance between 1700-1874.
+The site was added to the National Register of Historic Places on April 13, 1998, and it was noted that only fieldstone foundations remained.
+It was listed under the "Event" and "Information Potential" criteria with a period of significance between 1700 and 1874.
 The property is also listed as a contributing property for the Lebanon Green Historic District.

 The Alden Tavern site is now a parking lot on town-owned property adjacent to Lebanon's Community Center.
-Prior to the project, a phase 2 archaeological survey had to be completed, a notice for this survey was published in 2003.
+A phase 2 archaeological survey was completed before the project began, and a notice for this survey was published in 2003.
 The town received a Small Town Economic Assistance Program grant for $250,000 to construct the parking lot.
-Coit Excavating won the contract with the lowest bid of $193,000 and began construction in April 2010 and was expected to be completed by May 31, 2010.
-The paved parking lot has 26 spots with 70 more for overflow in a grass field.
-On December 6, 2011, the Selectmen's Meeting the Board dissolved the committee because the project was successfully completed.
+Coit Excavating won the contract with the lowest bid of $193,000 and began construction in April 2010.
+The paved parking lot has 26 spots, with 70 more for overflow in a grass field.
+On December 6, 2011, the Lebanon Selectmen dissolved the committee because the project was successfully completed.
 It is now known as the Alden Tavern Parking Lot.